virtualscienceforum/virtualscienceforum/.github/ISSUE_TEMPLATE/LRCSpeakerChecklist.md

 - [ ] assign the roles (moderator/backup) (-2 days)
 - [ ] Email the speaker their login link (access it via Zoom UI).
 Ask the speaker to check their screen resolution is max 1080p.
 - [ ] A reminder email (-4 hours)
+- [ ] Start the LRC Zoom meeting using your VSF Zoom account
 - [ ] Relay to the speaker the video link and request approval of the recording publication.
 - [ ] respond with "the speaker approves publishing the recording. start HH:MM:SS, end HH:MM:SS"